microsoft/semantic-kernel/dotnet/docs/OPENAI-CONNECTOR-MIGRATION.md

 ## 3. ChatCompletion Multiple Choices Deprecated

-The lastest `OpenAI` SDK does not support multiple choices, when migrating to their underlying SDK we had to drop the support and removed `ResultsPerPrompt` also from the `OpenAIPromptExecutionSettings`.
+The latest `OpenAI` SDK does not support multiple choices, when migrating to their underlying SDK we had to drop the support and removed `ResultsPerPrompt` also from the `OpenAIPromptExecutionSettings`.

 tags: `ResultsPerPrompt`,`results_per_prompt`